anilkumbalam/tenet-content/articles/wp3-gnss-positioning.md

 **Quantity of measurements does not replace quality of constraints.**

-This directly connects to the geometry limits discussed in White Paper 2.
+This directly connects to the geometry limits discussed earlier.

-**7. GNSS Is Fragile by Design**
+## GNSS Is Fragile by Design

 GNSS signals are: